Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ### Learning to Rank

 Learning to rank is a machine learning approach that learns to order items based on supervised ranking data.
 Among various ranking methods, we focus on listwise approaches that directly optimize the order of all items in a list.
-One such approach is ListMLE, a listwise ranking loss function of particular interest in our paper.
+One such approach is (ListMLE)[https://dl.acm.org/doi/10.1145/1390156.1390306], a listwise ranking loss function of particular interest in our paper.

 ListMLE minimizes the likelihood function defined as $\mathcal{\phi}(g(x),y)=-\log P\left(y \mid x ; g\right)$, where
 $P(y \mid x ; g)=\prod_{i=1}^n \frac{\exp \left(g\left(x_{y(i)}\right)\right)}{\sum_{k=i}^n \exp \left(g\left(x_{y(k)}\right)\right)} $